Teaching Smarter, Not Harder: 7 Strategies For Performance Teaching

-Take a zen approach to your teaching.
-No matter how the last class went, the fact that grades are due, or the unscheduled walkthrough that missed the best part of your lesson and caught you the only 90 seconds you weren’t setting the classroom on fire with wisdom, teach in the moment without regret for the past or worry for the future.
+Take a Zen approach to your teaching.
+No matter how the last class went, the fact that grades are due, or the unscheduled walk through that missed the best part of your lesson and caught you the only 90 seconds you weren’t setting the classroom on fire with wisdom, teach in the moment without regret for the past or worry for the future.

-Don’t let the stack of on-demands you have to grade or the 90 minute staff meeting after school stifle your joy for the interaction with the children in front of you.
+Don’t let the stack of on-demands you have to grade or the 90-minute staff meeting after school stifle your joy for the interaction with the children in front of you.
 That’s easier said than done, but the surest first step is to dwell in the moment.
 Right here, right now, everything is possible.
-The majority of the friction you experience are illusions in your own head–products of living in the past, or trying to lean forward into the future.
+The majority of the friction you experience are illusions in your own head–products of living in the past or trying to lean forward into the future.

 5. Advocate for yourself

 Especially in terms of time.
-Protecting your planning period by shutting your door isn’t “backwards teaching,” it’s a survival strategy.
+Protecting your planning period by shutting your door isn’t “backward teaching,” it’s a survival strategy.
 Just because your doors are shut for 25 minutes doesn’t mean they’re shut metaphorically.
 There’s a difference.

-Asked to join too many committees, or other projects that distract you from your priorities as an educator?
-This one is tricky, because there is a thin line between advocating for yourself and shirking your moral and professional responsibility to help the school run.
+Asked to join too many committees or other projects that distract you from your priorities as an educator?
+This one is tricky because there is a thin line between advocating for yourself and shirking your moral and professional responsibility to help the school run.
 Try first to respectfully decline, and offer other ways you can help.
 Suggest time-saving alternatives.
 Or join in a slightly diminished role, but spin it to where it sounds like you’re all in.

 When asked to do something that seems substantive, out of your sweet spot, or simply comes at a bad time for you, try to understand the big idea of the request as much as the details of the request itself.
-In this way, you can better support the school rather than simply doing what you’re told in a dizzying tornado of daily to-do.
+In this way, you can better support the school rather than simply do what you’re told in a dizzying tornado of daily to-do.